luigircruz/san-carlos/STORIES.md

 - see a lists of blog posts
 - see a featured list of blog posts
 - see a blog post
+- create a blog post
 - update a blog post
 - delete a blog post
+- attach a featured image when creating
+- attach a featured image when updating
+- detach a featured image when updating

 As a **user:admin**, I want to have the ability to...

 - see a lists of blog posts
 - see a featured list of blog posts
 - see a blog post
+- create a blog post
 - update a blog post
 - delete a blog post
+- attach a featured image when creating
+- attach a featured image when updating
+- detach a featured image when updating

 ## Role Management